tolojo/Anti-Ransomeware-SD/README.md

 _Documentation for project developed in the Distributed Systems Class_

-In this documentation, it will be explained how you can replicate the system developed for the project, including commands for installing the necessary packages aswell commands for configuring the files necessary to run the project.
+In this documentation, it will be explained how you can replicate the system developed for the project, including commands for installing the necessary packages as well as  commands for configuring the files necessary to run the project.

 For this project we will use the following set-up,
 ### Machines